 - Cellphone coverage: You get $600 of insurance coverage for cellphone damage if you pay your entire phone bill with the card.
 There’s a $25 deductible.

-- Free towing and other roadside services: The “free” part only applies to up to five miles of towing.
-This perk includes complimentary tire changes (if you have a spare), fuel delivery (you pay for the gas), and lockout service as long as you don’t require a key replacement.
+- Towing and other roadside services: For a set price per service call, you'll receive roadside assistance.
+This includes up to five miles of towing, tire changes (if you have a spare), fuel delivery (you pay for the gas), and lockout service as long as you don’t require a key replacement.

 Wells Fargo College Cash Back Visa’s Other Features